All

 Places of note:

-Benny Tudino’spie slices as big as your face and outside seating
+Benny Tudino’s pie slices as big as your face and outside seating

 Jefferson’s Coffee – a low-key establishment with original pastries and unique coffee drinks